JoopIdema/Domoticz-MoonPhases/README.md

 ## Installation instructions:

 ### Create a Here Dev Account
-Creat a freemium developer account via https://developer.here.com/ to get an appid and appcode.
+First step is to create a freemium developer account via https://developer.here.com/ to get an appid and appcode.
 Note your App_id and App_code

 ### Upload Custom Images